 The school has due regard to the Nottinghamshire County Council syllabus on RE and Collective Worship and Nottinghamshire County Council SACRE guidance on collective worship in planning the opportunities and experiences we offer children.
 Collective worship is therefore of a broadly Christian character but encompasses all faith groups providing opportunities to celebrate and reflect on all major religious festivals and holy days.

 The main aims of collective worship are as follows:

 We hold a daily act of Collective worship in school, which forms part of each assembly.

 A full copy of the Collective Worship Policy can be found below.

 Festivals and Special Days

-As part of RE we often celebrate special days and festivals from different religions.
-Look out for photos of your children taking part in the workshops throughout the year.
+As part of RE we enjoy celebrating special days and festivals from different religions.
+Look out for information and photos of your children taking part in the workshops throughout the year.